Ultimate Gili Islands Travel Guide: Which Gili Island Is Best for Honeymoon?

 If you’re travelling to Bali or Lombok then a few days in the Gilis is a must but which Gili Island is best for honeymoon?

-If you’re travelling to Bali for your honeymoon, then a trip to the Gili Islands is a must!
 These heavenly island paradises of Indonesia are just a few hours from Bali, yet a world away.

 Along with the Nusa Islands, the Gili Islands are the most convenient islands in Indonesia to add on to Bali.

-Lying on the beach, sipping on a fresh coconut, a cool bottle of Bintang or a delicious cocktail at a beach bar, getting an iconic shot on an ocean swing, snorkelling and diving, having the most relaxed fun in the crystal-clear waters and watching the most beautiful sunsets.
+Lying on the beach, sipping on a fresh coconut, a cool bottle of Bintang or a delicious cocktail at a beach bar, getting an iconic shot on an ocean swing, snorkelling and diving, having the most fun in the crystal-clear waters and watching the most beautiful sunsets.

-These are the things Gili Islands’ honeymoon dreams are made of.
-Will it be Gili Trawangan, dubbed ‘the party island’, Gili Meno dubbed ‘the honeymoon island’ or the Gili Air ‘the in-between island’?
+Will it be Gili Trawangan, ‘the party island’?
+Gili Meno ‘the honeymoon island’ or the Gili Air ‘the in-between island’?
+Or maybe you haven’t heard of the Secret Gilis yet?

-Let’s help you decide which Gili island is best for honeymoon with our Gili Islands Honeymoon Guide.
+Let’s help you decide which Gili island is best for honeymoon with our Gili Islands Honeymoon Guide!

 About the Gili Islands